7. DOG ENDS

 Arnold Victor Clancey

 With great regret we announce the death of our son.
 Arnie was a good lad.
-A light has been extinguished from our lives now he has gone which is just as well with the price of electric these days.
-He simply went to pieces at the thought of being torn asunder by the hounds when he was selected for hunting.
-Father advised him to simply go to work to get his mind off of it.
+But he simply went to pieces at the thought of being torn asunder by the hounds when he was selected to be hunted.
+We advised him to simply go to work to get his mind off of it.
 But it didn’t help that he worked in a jigsaw puzzle factory.

 We miss you Arnie, love Mum and Dad.